 If a policyholder elects to claim the private health insurance rebate as a reduction in the amount of premium they pay, a receivable for the rebate is recognised in the month in which the premium is received from the policyholder.
-This is generally received from the Australian Government within approximately two weeks of the receipt of the policyholder premium.
+This is generally received from the Australian Government within approximately two weeks after the end of the month.